doudz/homeassistant-myjdownloader/Readme.md

 - [ ] When using the pause switch, it might take a while for the status sensor to reflect the new pause state.
 - [ ] There is not much error handling yet, e.g. when you change your password, you need to remove and add the integration again.
-- [ ] Not tested with more than one JDownloader yet.